-This quick beef Stroganoff recipe makes a delicious meal for a busy weeknight – tender, juicy pan fried rump steak with onions and mushrooms in a creamy sauce.
+This quick beef Stroganoff recipe makes a delicious meal for a busy weeknight – it’s ready in just 20 minutes!
+Tender, juicy pan-fried steak in a sour cream sauce with sauteed onions and mushrooms.

 Beef Stroganoff is one of my all time favourite dinners.
 This method is so quick and easy but doesn’t compromise on flavour!

 I make this regularly for a quick weeknight dinner.
-The slow cooked version with casserole beef is also delicious, but this speedy version of a Stroganoff is by far my favourite way of cooking it.
+Slow cooker beef Stroganoff is also delicious and easy, but this speedy version of a Stroganoff is by far my favourite way of cooking it.

 What cut of beef is best for beef stroganoff?